cdntinker/TinkerLibs-RGB-Status-LED/README.md

 ## Further thoughts

 No reason this couldn't be expanded to do more than one Status LED.
-(They ARE addressible...)
+(They ARE addressable...)

+Currently using the [Adafruit NeoPixel](https://github.com/adafruit/Adafruit_NeoPixel) library which is major overkill...

+[This project](https://github.com/ericgu/Fade) may have a clue or 2 for getting rid of the AdaFruit library.